-A Matrix item is a way of grouping together standard or serialised items which are all alike apart from one characteristic, for example, the size of the item.
+A Matrix item is a way of grouping together standard or serialised items which are all alike apart from particular variations, for example, the size of the item.

 The items are grouped together under one Matrix 'parent' to allow faster item creation.
 This also groups the items together on your eCommerce platform, so all sizes are visible on one product page.